JRose117/project1/readme.md

 The challenges were:

-- having to add bounds to stop the cells counting the cells numerically next to them, instead of actually next to them.
+- Having to add bounds to stop the cells counting the cells numerically next to them, instead of actually next to them.
-- preventing endless loops during the recursion step – this was prevented by adding that it should only check surrounding tiles which had not been revealed.
+- Preventing endless loops during the recursion step – this was prevented by adding that it should only check surrounding tiles which had not been revealed.
-- making sure only tiles within the grid were checked – this was managed by checking that only tiles within our filtered array were checked.
+- Making sure only tiles within the grid were checked – this was managed by checking that only tiles within our filtered array were checked.
-- making sure that tiles touching were checked instead of the numerically touching tiles – this was achieved using coordinates.
+- Making sure that tiles touching were checked instead of the numerically touching tiles – this was achieved using coordinates.

 ### Wins